savageKarl/pinia-react/packages/docs/docs/en/guide/core-concepts/plugins.md

 pinia.use(() => ({ hello: 'world' }))
 ```

-You can also add properties directly on the `store` object within the plugin, which is useful for complex objects or functions that need access to the store itself.
+You can also add properties directly on the `store` object, which is useful for complex objects or functions that need access to the store itself.

 ```ts
 pinia.use(({ store }) => {